Learn how to make stencils with the Cricut Maker, the machine that pairs with your creativity for your most amazing projects ever!

 Get more tips here: Stencil Art: How to Get a Flawless Transfer Every Time.

 Using the Text feature in Design Space to make stencils is just one of the ways you can create your own project using the Cricut Maker.
 Here’s what else you can do:

 - Templates allow you to visualize the size and placement of a project on more than 100 items from aprons to yoga pants.
 Think backpacks, candles, doors, jars, pillows, tables, windows… By using templates, you can see how your project will look on your item before you create it.

-- Projects are perfect for when you want to get your hands into something creative, but don’t have a specific idea.
+- Projects are perfect for when you want to get your hands into something creative but don’t have a specific idea.
 It’s like a craft project shopping trip right on your computer!
 Choose from over 25 categories of projects and get a complete list of project details, materials you’ll need, and directions for preparing, cutting, and assembling your project pieces.

-- Images contains more than 60,000 images you can choose from within 36 categories and 24 brands.
+- Images contain more than 60,000 images you can choose from within 36 categories and 24 brands.
 If you’ve got a specific image in mind for a project, you’re sure to find it here!

-- Upload gives you the option of using your own images, adding limitless potential for your creativity.
+- Upload gives you the option of using your own images, adding the limitless potential for your creativity.

 The Maker has so transformed the way I make, and there’s a growing collection of projects on the blog that start with this incredible tool.

 If you enjoyed this post, you may also like Stencil Art: How to Get a Flawless Transfer Every Time.